statuc30721/eks_class06_aws_arma/README.md

 ## Section III - Streamline User Access

-This provides a workflow leveraging Terraform for creation of a IAM group that has read-only access to a Amazon S3 bucke and administrator access to AWS Bedrock.
+This provides a workflow leveraging Terraform for creation of a IAM group that has read-only access to a Amazon S3 bucket and administrator access to AWS Bedrock.

 It also allows for creation of IAM users and adds them to the previously created IAM group.